SpexGuy/sdltest/README.md

 * include: Zig files which provide extern declarations for C libraries
 * lib: Precompiled binaries for third party dependencies
 * shaders: Shader source files, in hlsl
+* sdl: Copy of the SDL library, with slight modifications (search for "ZIG MOD")
 * src: Zig source for the project
 * build.zig: Build script

 ## Future Work

 There's still more that can be done on this port.
-So far, Zig doesn't have a build script port of SDL's extremely complicated CMakeLists.txt.
-But in theory such a thing could be made, and with it we could compile SDL from source with `zig cc`, and link the .o files in directly without creating a static library.
-With that, cross-compiling this project would be trivial.
+The build.zig file contains a partial port of SDL's CMakeLists.txt, but this currently only supports windows.
+Some more work is needed to add support for other platforms.